iamprecieee/gitpulse/README.md

 - Personal access token required for reasonable rate limits (5000 req/hour)
 - Very new repositories (hours old) may not appear in results
 - GitHub search is limited to 1000 results per query
-- **Date parsing**: Currently does not support specific dates like "23, January 2013" - only relative timeframes (day, week, month, quarter, year) are supported.
-Specific date parsing is planned for future updates